woocommerce/woocommerce/docs/data/crud-objects.md

 ### Saving and deleting

-Save and delete methods are optional at CRUD object level because the `WC_Data` class can handle it.
-When save is called, the data store is used to store data to the database.
-Delete removes the object from the database. save must be called for changes to persist, otherwise they will be discarded.
+Save and delete methods are optional on CRUD child classes because the `WC_Data` parent class can handle it.
+When `save` is called, the data store is used to store data to the database.
+Delete removes the object from the database. `save` must be called for changes to persist, otherwise they will be discarded.

 The save method in `WC_Data` looks like this: